yoasyo25/ruby-submissions/1608-b/4module/quantified-self/joseph_nick.md

 * 42 tests, mostly feature.
 * Fully functional app, no bugs.
-* I like how meals are
+* I like how meals are combined.

 ## Rubric